 The other day, in mid-‘living my life’, my teen mentioned the word DATING to me.
 Gasp!
 My kid wants to date!
 Whaa?!
-I tried not to give him a look that said “boy, are you out of your mind?!”
+I tried to not give him a look that said “boy, are you out of your mind?!”
 Because the kid is 15 years old and yes, it would make sense that he likes girls.
 But dating?!
 Is he ready for the commitment?
 Would it affect his school work?
 And what does he expect to GET out of it?
 I didn’t want to scare him away, so I excused myself and took a moment to throw a silent, non-violent, facial-expressionless #momfit.
 It got me thinking, what are OTHER moms doing when the ‘dating’ word comes up?
 Moms, do you have a plan in place for when your little one wants to start dating?
 Moms of older kids – lend us your wisdom – what did you do when your teen took an interest in dating?
 Well, here’s how my situation went down:

 Clip note: He is totally okay with this post, but either way, I won’t be divulging too much information anyways.

 Before we responded to the brave child (although, he pretty much tells us everything anyways, so how brave is he really) I took a metaphorical woosah and thought this thing through.
 Up until last year my boy had no interest in going to school dances or hanging out at a mall with friends because his XBox and younger brother were more than enough entertainment.
 We are very lucky that he’s content and not living past his years.
 But hey, he’s growing and changing and the last thing I want to do is make him feel as if he is doing something wrong.
 So we had a heart to heart of sorts…and it wasn’t all that painful.